Allergens

 Gut health

 One woman in my community had an infant boy who was hospitalized.
 After arriving home with the newborn, she scoured her house and promptly threw out her plug-in air fresheners; why?
-Because fragrances can harm our gut health and our immune system.
+Because fragrances could harm the baby's gut health and immune system.

 The gut is home to a complex and diverse ecosystem of microbes essential for gut health.
 However, outside factors, including synthetic fragrances, can easily disrupt this delicate balance.
 When these fragrances are released into the environment, they can be inhaled or absorbed through the skin.
 Once they reach the gut, they can alter gut microbiota composition, leading to gut dysbiosis.
 This can lead to several health problems, including gastrointestinal distress, fatigue, skin problems, immune system dysfunction, and even depression.
 Therefore, it is essential to be aware of fragrances' potential gut health risks.